Histogram lies about distribution shape and Pearson's coefficient of variation lies about variability: Discussion

-In addition, there is the concept that a histogram can be useful with the right parametrization, such as in ``Bin width/bin number is a tuning parameter that should be experimented with to ﬁnd the right balance to allow interesting features to emerge from the data''~\cite{Nuzzo2019}.
-We completly disagree with this posture.
-It is dangerous because this parametrization changes the shape of a histogram until it will coincide with researcher's bias, a feature that has to be avoided in good science.
-Another complication for a researcher is to know when he or she hits the right combination when exploring a new data set.
+In addition, there is the concept that a histogram can be useful with the right parametrization, as stated in ``Bin width/bin number is a tuning parameter that should be experimented with to ﬁnd the right balance to allow interesting features to emerge from the data''~\cite{Nuzzo2019}.
+However, the main problem with histograms is that they are too sensitive to parametrization, which may unpredictably change their shapes, thus a researcher cannot be sure when he or she hits the right combination when exploring a new data set.
 Conversely, although density plots depend mainly on several kernel functions available, this parametrization hardly changes the shape perception of the data distribution (figure~\ref{fig:kernels}).

-Finally, the examples of figures~\ref{fig:histograms} and \ref{fig:histograms2} applied integer numbers, and a possible solution could be to use the smallest unit in the x-axis; however the measurements of height shown in figure~\ref{fig:kernels} which are provided as numbers with two decimal places make clear that this cannot be a general solution.
-Histograms, perhaps, are a dead~end.
+Finally, for the examples of figures~\ref{fig:histograms} and~\ref{fig:histograms2}, which applied integer numbers, a possible solution could be to use the smallest unit in the x-axis.
+However, for the measurement of heights shown in figure~\ref{fig:kernels}, which are provided as fractionary numbers, the impossibility of definition of the smallest unit make clear that this cannot be a general solution.